MecatronicaUSB/uwimageproc/README.md

 # uwimageproc
 # Underwater Image Processing Toolbox

-An open-source toolbox of underwater video and image processing that can be employed in applications such as: SLAM, seafloor mosaics, Structure-from-Motion, 3D reconstruction of underwater structures such as: shipwrecks, seabed, coral colonies and reefs, etc.
+An open-source toolbox for underwater video and image processing that could be employed in applications such as: SLAM, seafloor mosaics, Structure-from-Motion, 3D reconstruction of underwater structures such as: shipwrecks, seabed, coral colonies and reefs, etc.

-**uwimageproc** is a free and open source software licensed under the [GNU GPLv3.0 License](https://en.wikipedia.org/wiki/GNU_General_Public_License), unless otherwise specified in particular modules or libraries (see LICENSE and README.md).
+**uwimageproc** is a free and open source software [licensed](#license) under the [GNU GPLv3.0 License](https://en.wikipedia.org/wiki/GNU_General_Public_License), unless otherwise specified in particular modules or libraries (see LICENSE and README.md).

 ## Table of Contents
 - [Modules list](#modules-list)